hupkit/hupkit/docs/index.md

 * Merge pull-requests with preservation of all information (description and GitHub discussion).
 * (Up)Merge version branches without mistakes.
 * Create new releases with a proper changelog, and no gaps in version numbers.
+* Split a monolith repository into separate repositories, as done by Symfony and Sylius.

 This tool is designed for project maintainers with a good knowledge of Git and GitHub.
 If you have some special needs, please see the contributing section below.

 ## Requirements

-You need at least PHP 7.1, Git 2.10 and a GitHub account (GitHub Enterprise is possible).
+You need at least PHP 8.1, Git 2.10 and a GitHub account (GitHub Enterprise is possible).
 Composer is assumed to be installed and configured in your PATH.

 ## Installation